 When MSS jumps over the bar, we raise it time and time again to ensure that we deliver the best possible services to our clients.
-For 37 years, MSS has been synonymous with quality international packaging and crating services.
+For 37 years, MSS has been synonymous with quality international packaging, containerizing, and crating services.
 Since we are ISO Certified, we are charged with continually measuring and improving our quality of services.

 MSS technicians were tasked with engineering an international packaging solution that would enable the successful transport of multiple components of the emission control shelters.
 Throughout this process, it was critical to account for the oversized dimensions of the units in order to accommodate them for transportation on the road.

 The control shelters are quite intricate, specially built to serve the energy sector and ship to worldwide locations.
 Each shelter consists of a large weather-tight room that houses a wide range of electronic components and monitoring equipment, including spools of cable and an electric transformer.
 The readings derived at these shelters are sent to the EPA to support their efforts in monitoring emissions.

 To make sure that all shelter components would arrive at their final destination at the same time, the MSS team determined during the planning stage that it was best to package them all into one shipping crate.
 Due to the large nature of the shelters, it was necessary for our technicians to carefully size every shipping crate, constructing them to be as small as possible to avoid additional costs.
 Each crate was designed to measure approximately 12’ long by 8’ wide.
 This precise sizing kept the overall load width under the “wide load” designation, therefore leaving the client exempt from additional permit or police escort costs while the units were being transported via highway.